 What are the factors that influence the UK retirement age?

-- Adequate workers: Raising the retirement age in the UK will increase the size of the workforce, boost the economy, and reduce unemployment.
+- Adequate workers: Raising the SPA will increase the size of the workforce, boost the economy, and reduce unemployment.
 It ensures that there are adequate workers to support the growing number of retirees.

 - Physical and mental labour: As workers may be forced to stay in the workforce longer, a number of people may be forced to work jobs that they are not physically or intellectually capable of.

-- Family time: An earlier retirement age means retirees will be able to spend more quality time with family and friends.
+- Family time: An earlier UK retirement age means retirees will be able to spend more quality time with family and friends.

 - Hobbies: With early retirement, retirees will have more time to explore and pursue hobbies and interests.